France asks citizens to leave Pakistan amid violent protests - WTMJ

 The arrest sparked violent protests by Rizvi’s followers, who disrupted traffic by staging sit-ins on highways and later blocked roads in major cities, including the southern port city of Karachi and the garrison city of Rawalpindi.

+According to Ahmed, the country’s interior minister, Rizvi’s demand could not be accepted as the expulsion of the French ambassador and ban on French products could harm the country’s national interest.
+He said the supporters of Rizvi will be sternly dealt with by security forces.

 Thousands of Rizvi’s followers were still rallying in Lahore, the capital of eastern Punjab province where they have a strong presence.

-According to Ahmed, the country’s interior minister, the Cabinet will quickly approve his proposal for outlawing Rizvi’s party.
-At a news conference in Islamabad, he said Wednesday Rizvi’s demand could not be accepted as the expulsion of the French ambassador and ban on French products could harm the country’s national interest.

-He asked the supporters of Rizvi to end their protest in Lahore.
+According to police, they cleared several sit-ins of Rizvi’s supporters and security forces were preparing for the operation in the city’s that area where thousands of Islamists had been rallying since Monday, vowing they will die to protect the honor of Islam’s Prophet.

 Rizvi emerged as the leader of the Tehreek-e-Labiak Pakistan party in November after the sudden death of his father, Khadim Hussein Rizvi.
-His party wants the government to boycott French products and expel the French ambassador before April 20 under an agreement signed by it.
+His party wants the government to boycott French products and expel the French ambassador before April 20.

 Rizvi’s Tehreek-e-Labiak and other Islamist parties have denounced French President Emmanuel Macron since October last year, saying he tried to defend caricatures of the Prophet Muhammad as freedom of expression.
 Macron’s comments came after a young Muslim beheaded a French school teacher who had shown caricatures of the Prophet Muhammad in class.